kolide/launcher/cmd/package-builder/README.md

 #### Prerequisites

-#### Google Storage

-You must be authorized using `gcloud` and be configured to use the `kolide-website` project.
+To use this command, you must be authorized using `gcloud` and be configured to use the `kolide-website` project.

 ```
 gcloud auth application-default login
 gcloud config set project kolide-website
 ```

-#### Notary Client Configuration

-The Notary Client must be configured.
-See the instructions in the next section if the TUF repositories `kolide/launcher` and `kolide/osqueryd` have not been set up.

-Delegate keys must be installed and pass phrases must be available.
+In addition to GCP, the Notary command-line client must also be configured to communicate with the Kolide notary server.
+Delegate keys must be installed and passphrases must be available.
 Obtain the Notary client configuration and install it into your home directory as follows:

 ```
-unzip notary.zip
+unzip ./notary.zip -d ~/
 ```

-Set the following environment variables and pass phrases.
+Set the following environment variables and passphrases.

 ```
 NOTARY_DELEGATION_PASSPHRASE=<secret>